cfmogo/MReaDy/README.md

 A proper version is being prepared to submit to Github.
 But if you are interested, don't hesitate to contact me at cfmogo@ualg.pt

-Contributors:César Mogo, João Brandão, Carolina Rio, Wenli Wang and Daniela Coelho
+Contributors: César Mogo, João Brandão, Carolina Rio, Wenli Wang and Daniela Coelho

 How to reference MReaDy: